We don’t support this browser anymore.

 Our view

-There are some things to keep in mind though.
+There are some things to keep in mind, though.
 While pent-up travel demand still has room to run, it can't go on forever.
-At some point we'll see what normal demand looks like once more.
-There's a very real risk that consumer behaviour is yet to fully adjust to a world of higher costs.
 The group's also more exposed to business travel than other short-haul-focused carriers, and that corner of the market would take more of a hit should business consumers avoid departure gates.

 For now, it seems the worst is over for IAG and the current risks to demand look more like turbulence than a complete grounding.
 We're a lot more positive than we've been for some time.
-But keep in mind, IAG is likely to face the worst of any slowdown in consumer spending.
+But at current valuations, we prefer other names in the sector.

 IAG key facts